BitcoinUnlimited/BUIP/BUIP-UAHF/buip-uahf-technical-spec.md

 adding a certain magic value to the nHashType before the hash is calculated results in a successful signature verification.

-RATIONALE: To give users on the BUIP055 chain an opt-in way to encumber replay of their transactions to the legacy chain (and other forks which may consider such transactions invalid).
+RATIONALE: To give users on the BUIP-UAHF chain an opt-in way to encumber replay of their transactions to the legacy chain (and other forks which may consider such transactions invalid).